Residential school records needed to answer 'hard questions': special interlocutor

 Prime Minister Justin Trudeau has said his government is committed to sharing all the information it can possibly find about the institutions in federal records.

-Despite the pledge, Murray says “the fight is not over” to find documentation with the potential to help people as they search for missing family members.
+The records affect real people who are searching for information about their grandparents, their parents and their children, Murray said.

+“These records can no longer be kept in vaults with colonial institutions controlling who sees them.”

-There have been numerous searches at the sites of former residential institutions since the Tk’emlups te Secwepemc announced in May 2021 that more than 200 suspected unmarked graves had been identified on the grounds of the former school in Kamloops, B.C.
+The renewed call for records comes amid a wave of searches at the sites of numerous former residential institutions across the country following the Tk’emlups te Secwepemc announcement in May 2021 that more than 200 suspected unmarked graves had been identified on the grounds of the former school in Kamloops, B.C.

-A war graves expert had used ground-penetrating radar to detect the graves believed to hold the remains of children who died there.
+A war graves expert had used ground-penetrating radar to detect the areas believed to hold the remains of children who died there.

 A month later, Cowessess First Nation in Saskatchewan announced as many as 751 unmarked graves had been found near the former Marieval Indian Residential School, followed by similar findings at former institutions in several provinces.

-The prime minister has said the revelations sparked a reckoning for Canadians about the country’s history and relations with Indigenous Peoples.
+That’s why Indigenous sovereignty or control over how residential school records are accessed and used is so important, Casimir said.

+Her community is working with a researcher and the Truth and Reconciliation Commission to compile the information needed for their investigation, she added.

-While the search is still on for records held by the government and churches that operated many of the schools, Murray says the Truth and Reconciliation Commission has said the most serious gap in knowledge stems from their incompleteness.
+Murray also told the crowd the Truth and Reconciliation Commission has said the most serious gap in knowledge stems from the incompleteness of records.

-She says many documents from past decades no longer exist, including “200,000 Indian Affairs files” destroyed between 1936 and 1994.
+Many documents from past decades no longer exist, including “200,000 Indian Affairs files” that were destroyed between 1936 and 1994, she said.

-Federal policy in 1935 meant school returns could be destroyed after five years, while reports of accidents could be destroyed after a decade.
+Federal policy in 1935 allowed school returns to be destroyed after five years, while reports of accidents could be destroyed after a decade, she said.

-What’s more, it’s also become clear that “many, many, many deaths were not reported” to the former Indian Affairs Department, Murray says.
+It’s also become clear that “many, many, many deaths were not reported” to the former Indian Affairs Department, Murray said.

-The Truth and Reconciliation Commission has found reports of children’s deaths in church records that weren’t recorded in government documents, she says.

-In many cases, she says school authorities appear not to have recognized their responsibility under provincial laws to report deaths to vital statistics officials.

-While records are crucial, Murray adds “there is nothing more powerful than the first-hand accounts from the survivors” of residential institutions.
+While records are crucial, Murray added “there is nothing more powerful than the first-hand accounts from the survivors” of residential institutions.

 “They are the witnesses themselves.”